subhash521991/project1/README.md

 ## Phase II

-- Add authentication and authroisation feature
+- Add authentication and authorization feature

 ### POST /login
 - Allow an author to login with their email and password.
 On a successful login attempt return a JWT token contatining the authorId